mgyannainglin/fio-for-k8s/README.md

 # fio-for-k8s
-fio - Flexible I/O tester with deployment and pvc yaml.
+fio - Flexible I/O tester with deployment and pvc yaml for k8s.